How do I find Picton?

 MV Mantra is docked at Town Wharf 5 at Picton Marina.

 This is at the east end of the Picton waterfront, near the private vessel marina.
 There is a carpark nearby.

-We depart at 1pm; please arrive to check in by 12.45pm.
+For 1pm departures, please arrive to check in by 12.45pm.